LLP Annual Return Filing

 The LLP annual return can be filed online through the MCA portal.
 The process is straightforward, and the LLP must provide accurate information while filing the return.
 The LLP must also ensure that all necessary documents are attached to the annual return before submitting it to the ROC.

-Documents required for LLP annual return filing
+Documents required for LLP annual filing

 The following documents are required for LLP annual return filing: